Course Outline

 Description

 This course will introduce you to a range of therapeutic approaches in midwifery.
-These approaches include pharmacological and non pharmacological interventions appropriate to normal pregnancy, birth and puerperium as well as in complex situations; complementary therapies used in midwifery practice; and psychotherapy applied to perinatal mental health.
+These approaches include pharmacological and non pharmacological interventions appropriate to normal pregnancy, birth and puerperium as well as in complex situations; complementary therapies used in midwifery practice.
 There will be an emphasis on critical analysis of evidence as it relates to a range of therapeutic interventions.

 How will this course be delivered?